Cathal Ó Murchadha: Private life

 He was married to Nan Funge of Courtown, County Wexford, and they had five children.
 His brother-in-law had founded the printing firm Elo Press.
 At the time of his death, on 28 April 1958, he was living at 217 South Circular Road, Dolphin's Barn, Dublin.

 Grandson's protest

-On 26 May 2016, one of his grandsons, Brian Murphy, a member of the Real Irish Republican Army, was wrestled by Canadian ambassador Kevin Vickers as he disrupted a commemoration of British soldiers killed in the Easter Rising at Grangegorman Military Cemetery in Dublin.
+On 26 May 2016, one of his grandsons, Brian Murphy, a member of the Irish Republican Prisoners Welfare Association, was wrestled by Canadian ambassador Kevin Vickers as he disrupted a commemoration of British soldiers killed in the Easter Rising at Grangegorman Military Cemetery in Dublin.